TABLE OF CONTENTS

 segregation was strongly urged.

-March 20 -- Project directors were authorized to issue leave permits
+March 20 -- Project directors were authorized to issue leave permits to

-been given by the Washington office.
+given by the Washington office.

 April 8 -- Senator Chandler wrote to Director Myer setting forth

-tentative recommendations of his subcommittee regarding the WRA
+tentative recommendations of his subcommittee regarding the WRA program

-the other residents of WRA centers.
+residents of WRA centers.

 May 6 -- Mrs. Eleanor Roosevelt spent a full day at the Gila